 - Instant Pot or electric pressure cooker or slow cooker

 - 4 lb pork shoulder or butt with bone-in (can make without bone too!)

 - 2-3 tablespoon liquid smoke

 - 2-3 tablespoon kosher salt

 - Cut pork into pieces, this doesn't have to be exact or even but I find in the Instant Pot it cooks better this way.
 You will have to cut around the bone so just be creative.
 I cut mine into 6 pieces.
 If you are making this in the slow cooker, just leave the pork in one piece.

 - Add the pork to the Instant Pot and pour both the liquid smoke and salt on top.
 This is to taste and you can add more of both at the end but you can't take it away.
 Lock the lid into place on the Instant Pot and make sure the steam valve is closed.

-- Once pressure is released (or slow cooker is finished) your house should smell amazing and the pork should just shred it's self and the bone will come out clean.
+- Once the pressure is released (or the slow cooker has finished) your house should smell amazing and the pork will just shred on it's own and the bone will come out clean.
 Just give it a stir with some tongs to break up the pieces.
 My picture below is just from using tongs…WOW!

 - Always read the instruction manual that came with your Instant Pot or electric pressure cooker and follow all safety guidelines.